 Besides giving you the ability to draft and send messages, photos, and videos from one interface to nearly any social network out there, Everypost has a cool feature that actually shortens your tweets so they are fewer than 140 characters.
 A nice, simple option for businesses strapped with a budget.

 A little pricier than the others on this list ($39, $59, or $99 per month depending on your plan), Sprout Social does give you a ton of different capabilities.
 Besides being able to schedule content, they make monitoring messages and other competitors a breeze.
 It’s definitely an upgrade from most free social media management tools.

 Didn’t think I forgot this one did you?

-Hootsuit is the most popular social media management tool for a reason.
-Free, pro, and enterprise versions are available for different sized businesses that have different social media needs.
-With the software you can launch campaigns across multiple networks from one dashboard, and you can track pretty much any metric your heart desires with their built-in analytics system.
+Hootsuite is the most popular social media management tool for a reason.
+Free, pro and enterprise versions are available for different sized businesses that have different social media needs.
+With the software, you can launch campaigns across multiple networks from one dashboard, and you can track pretty much any metric your heart desires with their built-in analytics system.

 Quality social media management tools like these can make life a heck of a lot easier.